Probing homogeneity with standard candles: Setup

 In section~\ref{sec:NOvcYESvd} a selection of outliers is necessary in order to find sufficiently smooth distance modulus fits to be inverted into density profile.
-We do this selection considering the list of potential outliers $\mathcal{L} = \{$NGC 4536, NGC 4424, NGC 3447, NGC 4639, NGC 3370, NGC 3021, 1999cl, 2007bz, 2006x\! $\}$ and select the best model according to a F-test {\it Threshold} around $95\%$.
+We do this selection considering the list of potential outliers \HWC{$\mathcal{L} = \{$NGC 4536, NGC 4424, NGC 3447, NGC 3370, NGC 3021, 1999cl, 2007bz, 2006x, 2005ag, 2004gu, 2001v, 2008bf\! $\}$} and select the best model according to a F-test {\it Threshold} around $95\%$.
 Additionally, since we are trying to obtain the confidence band of the inverted density contrast, the invertibility of the best fit is also considered as a physical requirement.